Alfresco/docs-alfresco/ags/latest/using/gs/manage-fileplan.md

 ### Viewing record category details

-The record category details page gives you access to the actions available to be performed on the category, the custom metadata, the retention schedule, and the category URL.
+The record category details page gives you access to the actions available to be performed on the category, the custom metadata, the {% include tooltip.html word="retentionschedule" text="retention schedule" %}, and the category URL.

 1. Hover over a record category in the File Plan and click **View Details**.